 If the workplace studies are right, your employees hate your open office – they’re just not telling you.
 The downsides of the open office revolve around three things: lack of control in the working environment, lack of privacy, and biggest and most difficult of all, noise.
 One team may be brainstorming and another may be racing for deadlines, trying to focus – in the same space.
-Here are four ways acoustics can help:
+Here are four sound masking tips for the open office:

 1. Provide a sense of privacy to boost job performance.